-Candles from Bath and Body Works make popular gifts and are well known for providing a warm ambiance and a beautiful fragrance throughout the home.
-But it seems there may be a sinister presence lurking in the shadows… or should we say in the air?
+Bath and Body Works candles in particular make popular gifts and are well known for providing a warm ambiance and a beautiful fragrance throughout the home.
+But it seems there may be a sinister presence lurking in the shadows… or should I say in the air?

-When burning BBW candles in the house, there are chemicals emitted that can be potentially hazardous to one’s health, especially for children, pets, and others who are more sensitive or vulnerable to these chemicals.
+When burning Bath & Body Works/White Barn candles in the house, there are chemicals emitted that can be potentially hazardous to one’s health, especially for children, pets, and others who are more sensitive or vulnerable to these chemicals.

 Let’s delve a little deeper to answer the question: are Bath and Body Works candles toxic?
 Can they be bad for you, your kids, or your pets?